 A big thank you to the interim pastors currently serving ULC.

-Russell is a second year undergraduate at UCSD studying physics.
+Russell is a third year undergraduate at UCSD studying physics.
 His mission is to serve the Lord by serving others.

 ...That truth is shared.